 The Global Implications of Google’s Stand Against Chinese Censorship

 Google dropped a bombshell, declaring that it won’t censor Chinese search results after sophisticated attacks on the Gmail accounts of Chinese human activists.
-This opens the door not only for China to kick Google out of its country, but for a renewal of the battle over censorship and government oppression in China.
+This opens the door not only for China to kick Google out of its country, but for a renewal of the battle over censorship and government oppression in China.I’m going to divide this analysis of the ramifications of Google’s decision into three sections: what this means for China, the impact of the decision on global politics and its potential effect on censorship itself.

 => WHAT THIS MEANS TO CHINA : NOT MUCH

-Google (Google) may be taking a stand and threatening to pull out, but we predict that it won’t be enough to sway the Chinese government to let the Google China search engine run unfiltered, even if world governments apply strong pressure.
+Google () may be taking a stand and threatening to pull out, but we predict that it won’t be enough to sway the Chinese government to let the Google China search engine run unfiltered, even if world governments apply strong pressure.

 Let me make it clear: China has a long and disturbing history of censorship.
 I could link to hundreds of examples, but I think you get the picture.